 Raymond W. McDaniel, Jr., age 55, has served as the President and Chief Executive Officer of the Company since April 2012, and served as the Chairman and Chief Executive Officer from April 2005 until April 2012.
 He currently serves on the MIS Committee of the Board of Directors.
 Mr. McDaniel served as the Company’s President from October 2004 until April 2005 and the Company’s Chief Operating Officer from January 2004 until April 2005.
 He has served as Chairman and Chief Executive Officer of Moody’s Investors Service, Inc., a subsidiary of the Company, since October 2007 and held the additional title of President from November 2001 to August 2007 and December 2008 to November 2010.
 Mr. McDaniel served as the Company’s Executive Vice President from April 2003 to January 2004, and as Senior Vice President, Global Ratings and Research from November 2000 until April 2003.
 He served as Senior Managing Director, Global Ratings and Research, of Moody’s Investors Service from November 2000 until November 2001 and as Managing Director, International from 1996 to November 2000.
 Mr. McDaniel currently is a Director of John Wiley & Sons, Inc.

-John K. Wulff, age 64, is Chairman of the Governance and Compensation Committee and serves as a member of the Audit and MIS Committees of the Board of Directors.
+John K. Wulff, age 65, is Chairman of the Governance and Compensation Committee and serves as a member of the Audit and MIS Committees of the Board of Directors.
 Mr. Wulff is the former Chairman of the board of Hercules Incorporated, a manufacturer and supplier of specialty chemical products, a position held from December 2003 until Ashland Inc.’s acquisition of Hercules in November 2008.
 Mr. Wulff was first elected as a director of Hercules in July 2003, and served as interim Chairman from October 2003 to December 2003.
 Mr. Wulff served as a member of the Financial Accounting Standards Board from July 2001 until June 2003.
 From January 1996 until March 2001, Mr. Wulff was Chief Financial Officer of Union Carbide Corporation.
 During his 14 years with Union Carbide, Mr. Wulff also served as Vice President and Principal Accounting Officer from January 1989 to December 1995, and Controller from July 1987 to January 1989.
 From April 1977 until June 1987, Mr. Wulff was a partner with KPMG and predecessor accounting and consulting firms.
 Mr. Wulff currently is a director of Celanese Corporation (2006-present) and Chemtura Corporation (2009-present).
-He served as a director of Sunoco, Inc. from 2004 until 2012, Fannie Mae from December 2004 until 2008 and of Hercules Incorporated until 2008 as well.
+He served as a director of Sunoco, Inc. from 2004 until 2012.

 Executive Vice President and Chief Financial Officer